-HARLOW is now 70 years old and Tony Durcan, the Portfolio Holder for Regeneration and Enterprise with Harlow Council, has huge ideas to rejuvenate and transform the town.
+HARLOW is now 70 years old and Tony Durcan, the Portfolio Holder for Regeneration and Enterprise with Harlow Council, has huge ideas for rejuvenating and transforming the town.

 Coun Durcan admits that the Water Gardens is possibly the best place for leisure in Harlow Town, due to its pleasant environment, coffee shops, retail stores and gyms.
 He said: ‘I get visitors to take in the environment and hopefully they can see it is a positive place where they can live and work in.’

-Coun Durcan wants to retain the principles of a market, which was once the hub of the town but now with only two regular stallholders has lost its community aspect.
+Coun Durcan wants to retain the principles of a market, which was once the hub of the town but now, with only two regular stallholders, it has lost its community aspect.
 Many businesses shut down after Little Walk, the walkway between Market Square and the Harvey Centre, closed.
 The plan is to reopen the walkway, and create an area featuring small boutique shops with enough room for flats above.